 The Smart Meter sends a Response to the DCC, including its current time and Time Status.
 The DCC receives the Response and sends a Service Response (SRV 6.11) to the Supplier.

 If the Service Response indicates that the Meter Time Status is ‘Unreliable’, this suggests a CH time issue.
 Resolving CH time issues is the responsibility of the DCC, and the Supplier needs to raise an Incident.
 For more detail see Section 7.9.4 of the BAD.

+For SMETS1 Devices, the S1SP will determine the Device’s time and whether it is Reliable, Unreliable or Invalid, with the same meanings as above.
+However, not all SMETS1 Devices are capable of maintaining time independently, in which case the S1SP determines the time source for the target Device and determines the time status based on the time held by the Device’s time source.

 Record Network Data (Gas)

-The Gas Transporter composes a ‘Record Network Data (Gas)’ Service Request (SRV 14.1) and sends it to the DCC.
+For a SMETS2+ GSME, he Gas Transporter composes a ‘Record Network Data (Gas)’ Service Request (SRV 14.1) and sends it to the DCC.
+The Service Request ‘Record Network Data (Gas)’ (SRV 14.1) is not available for SMETS1 devices.

 The DCC receives it, completes Non-Critical Service Request processing and sends a ‘Start Network Data Log’ (GCS31) Command to the Gas Smart Meter.